THE MOB MUSEUM OPEN IN DOWNTOWN LAS VEGAS

 The Mob Museum’s mission is to advance the public understanding of organized crime’s history and impact on American society.
 It is also guided by its five Core Values: Commitment to Community, Bold Thinking, People Driven, Taking Responsibility, and Thrive.
 Furthering its mission and Core Value principles, the Museum’s education outreach program was launched in January 2016, with the help of Centennial Commission funding and other partnerships.

 Members enjoy unlimited admission for an entire year, in addition to great benefits – including access to insider programs that offer unparalleled insights from subject experts.
-Members are also the first to receive information regarding special events, and enjoy a 10% discount on program tickets, concessions, and in the Museum’s retail store.
-(To become a member, go to http://themobmuseum.org/get-involved/individual-membership/).
+Members are also the first to receive information regarding special events, and enjoy special discounts on program tickets, concessions, and in the Museum’s retail store.
+(To become a member, go to https://themobmuseum.org/get-involved/individual-membership/).

 Volunteers at The Mob Museum serve in a variety of public and administrative roles including departmental interns, greeters and special event assistants.
 Volunteers are often the first member of The Mob Museum team that guests meet during their visit.
 Volunteering at The Mob Museum is perfect for everyone as there are shifts available seven days a week.
 Volunteers are recognized for their service through special Museum service hour pins, guest passes for family and friends, volunteer specific branded items and special event invitations.
 To find out more about becoming a volunteer visit our volunteer page.